-As of 31 December 2022, in the consolidated financial statement, the Group has the total current liabilities exceeding total current assets by Baht 13 million.
+As of 31 December 2023, the Group and the Company has the total current liabilities exceeding total current assets by Baht 67 million and Baht 45 million and loss for the year of Baht 115 million and Baht 79 million in the consolidated and separate financial statements, respectively.
+In addition, the Group and the Company have negative cash flow from operating activity of Baht 43 million and Baht 39 million, respectively.
 These resulted in doubt on the entity's ability to continue as a going concern.
 To ensure a proper basis of going concern, management has prepared a cash flow forecast and assured that the estimation can be achieved by increase the capacity to buy palm fruit due to the increase in palm plantation in Chumphon province and reach the farmer as much as possible, resulting more palm fruits.
 In addition, there is a policy to reduce costs both production and management continuously.
 It also has a policy to develop and improve production continuously so that every step of production is effective to the maximum effectiveness.
 Furthermore, the Group has enough borrowing facilities.
 Accordingly, the Group could continue its operations as a going concern, and to fulfil all its financial obligations now and in the future.
 The undertaking was provided for a minimum period of twelve months from the financial statement date and there after.

-3 Basis of preparation
+Basis of preparation